Alternate Mode: Dune Buggy

 Height: 5.5cm Length: 9cm Width: 6cm

-The cabin itself has an open roof, but behind this is a hard, black top where the cannon mounts, justifying the name.
+The cabin itself has an open roof, but behind this is a yellow block where the cannon mounts.
 Other than a hollow undercarriage from the back and a visible robot head inside the cabin, this is a pretty good buggy at this size.
-The face is not visible and there's a little seat inside the cabin, so the head doesn't really trouble me, and unless you peer in you wont see the head anyway.
+The face is not visible and there's a little seat inside the cabin, so the head doesn't really trouble me, and unless you peer in you wont see the head anyway - and it's darker than on hardtop which is good to see.

-As detailed as this buggy mode is, the best part is the cannon.
-It _really_ suits Hardtop and can turn around in its mount.
-If you plug his blue Planet Key (code: s4mm) into the black base of the cannon, the inner section of the barrel flips out, extending the barrel.
+As nice as this buggy mode is, the best part is the cannon.
+It _really_ suits the Mad Max style here and can turn around in its mount.
+If you plug his blue Planet Key (code: s4mr) into the black base of the cannon, the inner section of the barrel flips out, extending the barrel.
 Both longer and shorter configurations look good, although in this mode the extended cannon is a little niftier.
 The ridged wheels spin quite well, making a lot of noise as they do so, he'll roll a foot or so if you push him off on a hard surface.

 TRANSFORMATION TO ROBOT MODE